Does your dog love joining you on social outings? Max the canine therapy collie has…

 “Petting, scratching and cuddling a dog could be as soothing to the mind and heart as deep meditation and almost as good for the soul as prayer.”

-Especially if you love the concept of cat cafés please read about our visits to the following;
+So if you love the concept of pet friendly cafés please read about our visits to the following;

 Neko Ngeru Cat Café in Wellington